nelsonghezzi/spring-boot-starter-sample/README.md

 ### Use of `spring-boot-autoconfigure-processor`

 This annotation processor scans some of the `@ConditionalOn...` configuration metadata to produce a `META-INF/spring-autoconfigure-metadata.properties` file that allows Spring Boot to filter the Autoconfiguration without having to load and evaluate the annotations at runtime.

+### Autoconfiguration Tests

+The project also features [unit tests](event-publisher-autoconfigure/src/test/java/org/example/configuration/EventPublisherAutoConfigurationTests.java) for the Autoconfiguration using the `WebApplicationContextRunner` (because as an example, the Autoconfiguration has the `@ConditionalOnWebApplication` annotation).

+These tests validate that:

+* The Autoconfiguration provides the `EventPublisher` Bean.
+* The Autoconfiguration is correctly disabled with the corresponding property.
+* In the presence of a user-defined `EventPublisher` Bean the Autoconfiguration correctly backs off.
+* User-defined `EventListener`s are correctly picked up by the Autoconfiguration and passed down to the Bean instance.
+* Typed `ConfigurationProperties` are passed down to the Bean instance.